Something is in the air, y’all.

 ⚜ Tuesday: I spotlighted a recent purchase.

 Why?
 This one is a simple answer.
 The pants were $20 and sick af.
 I think One Teaspoon’s $20 Buck Sale is one of the best deals out there, so I wanted to share that with my readers.
-Yes, I do use affiliate links as mentioned in my terms below, but on that one, I didn’t use much.
+Yes, I do use affiliate links but on that one, I didn’t use much.
 Why?
 Because there weren’t any on what I wanted to talk about and I’d rather provide legit information than get greedy.
 I just wanted to share a good deal, and it is one I personally shopped.
 The value it brought my readers was a hell of a savings, awareness on a rad brand, and you can get a look at my style.
 Those with similar style can start to trust me with recent finds.

 ⚜ Monday: I posted a catch-up where I just honestly… talked.